How to maximize your tax refund

 • A computer and software used for educational purposes (up to $200)

-Tuition and fees paid to a university, college or technical college are reported on Form 1098-T, but can also be reported on a statement from the school.
+❏ Tuition expenses paid for you or your child to attend a college or university (Form 1098-T): Expenses paid to a university, college or technical college are reported on Form 1098-T, but can also be reported on a statement from the school.
 This information helps calculate eligibility for the following credits and adjustments:

 • American Opportunity Tax Credit